KeppyMarbles/Keppys-Editor-Tools/README.md

 ## Not supported features

-+ No handling for split difs yet.
++ No handling for split DIFs yet.
 This only happens for very large CSX files (16384 or more total faces).

 ## Planned or possible features